Site security settings

 If enabled, users must login in order to view user profile pictures and the default user picture will be used in all notification emails.

-Enabling this setting allows Google's search spiders guest access to your site.
-Any part of the site that allows guest access will then be searchable on Google.
-In addition, people coming in to your site via a Google search will automatically be logged in as a guest.
+Enabling this setting allows search engines crawlers guest access to your site.
+Any part of the site that allows guest access will then be searchable on search engines.
+In addition, people coming in to your site via a search engine search will automatically be logged in as a guest.

 Allow indexing by search engines